bowdoin-compgeom-f24/hull2d-thom/README.md

 ## (6) Time you spent in: Thinking; Programming; Testing; Documenting; Total

 I choose to start writing the code after reading the project for around an hour.
 As I am writing the code, I am also testing it by constantly recompiling and run the test cases.
 I spent around 2 hours writing the code and 1 hour testing it.
 I spent around 30 minutes documenting the code.
 After making sure my code passes all four defalut case, I spend around 2 hours to make my two initializers (1 and 2).
 In total, I spent around 6 hours on this project.

-## (7) Brief reflection prompts (you don’t need to address all): how challenging did you find this project? what did you learn by doing this project?
-What did you wish you did differently?
-If you worked as a team, how did that go?
-What would you like to explore further?